cyborgway-org/awesome-transhumanism/LIST.md

 - [XPRIZE Avatar](https://www.xprize.org/prizes/avatar) - The $10M ANA Avatar XPRIZE aims to create an avatar system that can transport human presence to a remote location in real time.

+- [Nobel Turing Challenge](https://www.nobelturingchallenge.org) - The Nobel Turing Challenge is a grand challenge for artificial intelligence and related discipline of science that aims at “developing AI Scientists capable of autonomously carrying out research to make major scientific discoveries worthy of Nobel Prize and beyond by 2050”.

 ### Crowdsourcing for Science

 - [SciStarter.org](https://scistarter.org) - Find volunteer opportunities that match topics you're curious or concerned about.
 There's something for everyone!